 Sebastian is an Associate with the Ross Center for Sustainable Cities where he leads the low carbon transport offer.
 Sebastian provides advice and support to cities, in designing and implementing low carbon, high efficient transport solutions and policies, including electrification of the transport sector, fuel economy policies, Intelligent Transport Systems (ITS) and bicycle sharing among others.

-Sebastian holds an Electronic Engineering degree from the Universidad de los Andes (Bogotá, Colombia), an Engineering Degree (Project Management and Technology) from the École des Mines de Saint-Étienne (France) and an MSc. in Transport Planning and the Environment, from the Institute for Transport Studies at the University of Leeds (UK).
+Sebastian holds a Bachelor’s in Electronic Engineering from the Universidad de los Andes (Bogotá, Colombia), a Master’s Degree (Project Management and Technology) from the École des Mines de Saint-Étienne (France) and an MSc. in Transport Planning and the Environment, from the Institute for Transport Studies at the University of Leeds (UK).

 The 18 Latin American Cities currently signed onto the Clean Bus Declaration of 2015 are sending clear signals to the market about their commitment to transitioning their bus fleets to low or zero emission buses.
 The time to transition is ...